amanzholov8/atak-ui/README.md

 ### Giraffe

+The contextual inquiry was conducted by _Alim Amanzholov_.

 #### Description of the user

 The interviewee has 9 years of experience in dancing, but only around 3 years in creating choreographies.
 In these 3 years, she created around 10 choreographies.
 She does European and Latino-American ballroom dancing.